MadamJazzy/JazzyCogs/README.md

 >Social - This cog gives the ability to interact with users through gifs and the bot.
 Commands like kiss, bite, spank, slap, feed ect.

 >RevImage - This cog gives the ability to reverse image search any file (weather you upload it or have the link) and display results within discord. with a link to data.
-(BETA-WIP)

 **Why...**